describo/crate-builder-component/README.md

 # Building and publishing a release

+-   `npm run build`: This builds the plugin and styles that the react component uses
 -   `npm version {minor|patch}`
 -   `git push origin master --tags`
 -   Go to the repo and create a release from the tag, documenting what is in it.